jameschapman19/cca_zoo/docs/joss/paper.md

 models with a modular design to enable users to supply their own choice of neural network architectures.

-Standard implementations of state-of-the-art models help as benchmarks for methods development and easy application to new datasets. `cca-zoo` extends the existing ecosystem with a number of sparse regularised CCA model.
-This variation have found popularity in genetics and neuroimaging where signals are contained in a small subset of variables.
+Standard implementations of state-of-the-art models help as benchmarks for methods development and easy application to new datasets. `cca-zoo` extends the existing ecosystem with a number of sparse regularised CCA models.
+These variations have found popularity in genetics and neuroimaging where signals are contained in a small subset of variables.
 With applications like these in mind, `cca-zoo` simplified the access to the learnt model weights to perform further analysis in the feature space.
 Furthermore, the modular implementations of deep CCA and its multiview variants allow the user to